collective/transmogrify.sqlalchemy/README.txt

 Configuration
 =============

-A transmogrify.sqlalchemy blueprint only takes two parameters:
+A transmogrify.sqlalchemy blueprint takes two or more parameters:

 dsn
    Connection information for the SQL database.
 The exact format is documented in the SQLAlchemy documentation for `create_engine() arguments`_.

-query
+query*
-   The SQL query that will be executed.
+   The SQL queries that will be executed.
+Any parameter starting with 'query' will be executed, in sorted order.

 Example
 =======